-Cosmos, built on Tendermint Core, is designed to be the “Internet of Blockchains”.
+Cosmos, built on Tendermint Core, the design’s purpose is to be the “Internet of Blockchains”.
 The network provides the means for trustless exchange of assets across independent blockchains.
 Exchange occurs via a master hub chain known as the Cosmos Hub.

 Cosmos also comes with a toolkit called the Cosmos-SDK.
-This provides plug-and-play modules for developers to easily create custom blockchains.
+So this provides plug-and-play modules for developers to easily create custom blockchains.

-Consensus on the network is formed through the Tendermint BFT engine.
+Consensus on the network forms through the Tendermint BFT engine.
 Various advantages include:

 – High Performance: Blocktime on the order of 1 second.
 Capable of handling thousands of transactions per second.